No one books a vacation with an intention of canceling. This is a time to be excited with anticipation!

 Please note: For cancellations of dates that include the week of Thanksgiving or the nights of Christmas Eve, Christmas Day, New Years Eve or New Years day, please see Cancellation Policy - Holiday Bookings just below this first section.

-Canceling more than 90 days prior to arrival: 12% of Rental Total
+Canceling more than 5 months or more prior to arrival: 12% of Rental Total

-Canceling between 15 days & 45 days prior to arrival: No Refund
+Canceling between 45 days prior to arrival or less: No Refund

 Cancellation Policy - Holiday Bookings